 l don’t know about you but sometimes I find the “easiest” recipes are the hardest for me to nail down.
-For example, hard boiled eggs, should be easy but not so much for me.
-My brother told me about this seriously AMAZING hard boiled egg maker and my life has changed.
+For example, hard boiled eggs should be easy but not so much for me.
+My brother told me about this seriously AMAZING hard boiled egg maker and my life has changed for the better.
 This gadget is under $14 and l never have to worry about under boiling eggs again!
-But back to the subject at hand…mashed potatoes…luckily I have my mother in law, Rita, to help in mastering this dish.
-She makes some of the best dishes and if you don’t believe me, check out : Cornish hens, potato pierogies and roasted bell peppers.
-Anytime I go to my in laws for dinner, I look forward to Rita’s delicious mashed potatoes which also makes for a super easy FODMAP safe side dish.
+But back to the subject at hand…mashed potatoes…luckily I have my mother in law, Rita, to help teach me how to master this delicious FODMAP side dish.
+She makes some of the best comfort dishes and if you don’t believe me, check out some of her recipes: Cornish hens, potato pierogies, and roasted bell peppers.
+Anytime I go to my in-laws for dinner, I look forward to all of her food but especially her delicious mashed potatoes which also makes for a super easy FODMAP side dish.

-I was able to get her secret recipe that l am super excited to share with you.
-Let me warn you, it was not easy to wrangle in.
-Rita is known for many amazing attributes but writing down recipes and being exact with measurements is not one of them!
+I was able to get her secret recipe recently and l am super excited to share it with you.
+Let me warn you, it was not easy to wrangle in the specifics.
+My mother in law is known for many wonderful attributes but writing down recipes and being exact with measurements is not one of them!
 Most of her directions are as vague as “a good amount of butter” so you can imagine all the questions I had to ask.
 It was worth the struggle because these mashed potatoes are out of this world!
-I was even able to enlist my unenthused husband in helping me mash the potatoes.
+I was even able to enlist my unenthused husband in helping me mash the potatoes down.
 I told him “your dad does this step for your mom, it’s part of the recipe instructions!”
-I don’t know if he believed me but it worked, 😉
+I don’t know if he believed me but it worked. 😉Print

 - 3 russet potatoes, scrubbed & peeled

 - salt to season water

 - 3 tablespoons butter + 1 tablespoon butter divided

 - 3 tablespoons green onions (green part only), diced

 - potato masher